Making a Website With HTML in 8 Simple Steps + Post Development Suggestions

 Instead of using website builders, you can code a website from scratch with HTML.
 Although more complicated to build, HTML websites are more resource-efficient and flexible as you can edit the source code.

-In this article, we have explained how to code a website using HTML and CSS in seven steps:
+In this article, we have explained how to code a website using HTML and CSS in eight steps:

 1. Pick an HTML editor – choose the program for writing and editing your website’s code, like VSCode.